Content Marketing Awards - 2020 Finalist "Best Blog Post"

 Sharing your editorial guidelines for using links and on the specifics of formatting them can save your editor lots of time.
 Start with the most important rules here.
 If you have lots of specifics (or those for various platforms), provide specific examples or screenshots in additional docs or a wiki.

-We, ourselves, could go on for days about linking, but here’s where we landed for our own top tips from an editorial perspective.
-Note: These guidelines address link usage and formatting, not SEO link-building strategy (entirely different subject).
+We could go on for days about linking, but here’s where we landed for our own top tips from an editorial perspective.
+Note: These guidelines address link usage and formatting, not SEO link-building strategy (an entirely different subject).

 Usage and Intent